Love-Uba/StarwarsApplication/README.md

 The search triggers a request providing a list of characters in the Starwars Universe, queried by name of the character.
-The selected character's data is exposed using a shared viewmodel to be observed by the detail screen This response shared doesnt contain all the required detail screen data, in some cases single URLs are provided as a link to the planet and species (planet name, specie name, population and language data)
+The selected character's data is exposed using a shared viewmodel to be observed by the detail screen This response shared doesnt contain all the required detail screen data, in some cases single URLs are provided as a link to the planet and species (planet name, population and language data)
 and in other cases as in the list of film, a list of url linking to the films is provided.
 In this lies the film title and opening_crawl data, which is gotten by making a full request for films in the Starwars Universe and filtered by the user's url in the character list putting efficiency and space optimization into consideration.